ambinabhi/Library_Management-ReactJS_NodeJS/README.md

 3. Node.js

 ## Install dependencies
-Open a git bash of command line into each client/server folder.
-Run ```npm install``` command to install all require nodu modules and other UI dependencies.
+Open a git bash or a command line into each client/server folder.
+Run ```npm install``` command to install all required node modules and other UI dependencies.

 ### Install MySQL
 Install MySQL [from here]( https://dev.mysql.com/downloads/mysql/).
-Create database with name of your choice.
+Create database with the name of your choice.
 Change the database configurations [here](/server/src/db/index.js)

-##Run Application
+###Run Application
-Once all the dependencies are install navigate inside client/server folders.
-Application will run on those ports.
+Once all the dependencies are installed navigate inside client/server folders.
+Run ```npm start``` commands to run the individual applications.

 ## Functionalitites
 The whole project has been divided into 2 modules